Logonz/bulk-downloader-for-reddit/README.md

 You have to check "**Add Python 3 to PATH**" option when installing in order it to run correctly.

-*\*:Although the latest version of python is suggested, you can use 3.6.5 since it runs perfectly on that version*
+*\*Although the latest version of python is suggested, you can use 3.6.5 since it runs perfectly on that version*

 ---